Lollobar17/AI-auditor_framework/README.md

-# AI-auditor_framework
-Practical implementation of Anthropic's 4D Framework for AI Safety and Financial Audit.
 # AI Safety & Audit Framework

 A practical implementation of Anthropic's 4D Framework for monitoring and auditing AI-generated financial content.